Part I - add Organisation Identifiers

 findthatcharity.uk is a site I've created to help access data about charities.
 One of the ways you can use it is to add details about a list of charities if you only know their names.

-In this post I'm going to show you how to use OpenRefine and findthatcharity.uk to turn charity names into numbers.
-In the next part, I'll show how to use charity numbers to fetch extra information about a charity - like their web address or latest income.
+In this post I'm going to show you how to use OpenRefine and findthatcharity.uk to turn charity names into organisation identifiers.
+In the next part, I'll show how to use organisation identifiers to fetch extra information about a charity - like their web address or latest income.

 1. Get Open Refine